prociow/sensorberg-dev.github.io/_posts/2016-07-8-Be-Ready-For-Android6-Permissions.md

     }
 ```

-The type is the whether it is set or not.
-Then these will be received by the ```PermissionBroadcastReceiver``` class and processed.
+Type parameter is whether the permission is set or not.
+The call will be received by the ```PermissionBroadcastReceiver``` class and processed.

 And that is it.
 Not so difficult.
 Please be nice to your users and only ask for the permissions when you
 will be scanning.
 Don't over ask, also try to explain to your users why you need the permission,